 What academic disciplines are allowable for applicants?

-Academic departments and units eligible for the LSA Collegiate Postdoctoral Fellows program are listed on the main program page under “eligibility”—they include departments in the humanities, social sciences, and natural sciences.
+Academic departments and units eligible for the LSA Collegiate Fellows program are listed on the main program page under “eligibility”—they include departments in the natural sciences, humanities, and social sciences.

 If I have applied for another fellowship at the University of Michigan, can I still apply?